-One of the key advantages of electric cars is the fact owners will never need to refuel at a petrol station for as long as they own them.
-However, while EVs might cut your fuel bill substantially, will they actually save you money in the long run?
+EVs might cut your fuel bill substantially, but will they actually save you money in the long run?

 EV vs non-EV running costs comparison

-5 Annualised figure based on guaranteed future value over a period of 49 months.
+6. Annualised figure based on guaranteed future value over a four-year PCP agreement.
 Source: Motorpoint

-While these numbers are only an estimate, they show that the potential savings can be quite significant if you can fit an EV into your life.
+While these numbers are estimates, they show that the potential savings can be significant if you can fit an EV into your life.
 The two key considerations here are whether you can achieve all your driving needs with the range an EV offers and, more importantly, whether you have access to a home charger, which is much cheaper than publicly available chargers.

 Electric vs petrol vs diesel – which fuel type is cheapest?

 As a general rule, electric cars are cheaper to ‘fuel’ than petrol or diesel cars as long as you have access to a home charger.
-A full charge of the Volkswagen ID.4’s 77kWh battery pack costs around £26 based on average UK electricity prices of 34p per kWh, and will give you 310 miles of range in return.
-For comparison, filling the diesel-powered Mercedes GLA’s tank costs £72.67, giving you 500 miles of range.
+A full charge of the Volkswagen ID.3’s 58kWh battery pack costs around £14 based on average UK electricity prices of 24.5p per kWh, and will give you 264 miles of range in return.
+For comparison, filling the diesel-powered Golf’s 45-litre tank costs roughly £67.50, giving you just over 620 miles of range.

-Many EV owners who charge at home pay less than 34p per kWh to charge their cars.
-This is because most are able to charge overnight when electricity demand is lower, using EV-specific energy tariffs that offer cheaper rates in return.
+Many EV owners who charge at home actually pay less than 24.5p per kWh to charge their cars.
+This is because they charge overnight when electricity demand is lower, using EV-specific energy tariffs that offer cheaper rates in return.

 Prices for public EV fast chargers are quite a lot higher, with rates of around 70p per kWh being typical, and even more in high-demand areas.
 If you only have access to public chargers, their extra cost will probably wipe out most of the fuel cost savings you earned by swapping to an electric car.